Wanli Crab

 Wanli Crab is a brand name for the wild sea-crab caught by the crab-fishermen from the Wanli District of the New Taipei City in Taiwan.
 As more than 80% of these crab were caught by Wanli fishermen, the New Taipei City Government decided to establish a Wanli Crab brand name in 2012 to boost the market value of the branded crab.

 Once caught, the Wanli Crab are immediately tied up using a unique neon-green nylon cord.
 This unique colored cord thus becomes the identification to distinguish Wanli Crab from other crab caught by non-Wanli fishermen.

 Species

-The Wanli Crab brand includes three species: the flower crab (Charybdis feriatus), the three-spot crab (Portunus sanguinolentus, red-spotted swimming crab), and Charybdis natator.
+The Wanli Crab brand includes three species: the flower crab (Charybdis feriatus), the three-spot crab (Portunus sanguinolentus, red-spotted swimming crab), and ridged swimming crab (Charybdis natator).

 Fisheries

 Most of the Wanli Crab comes from the Northwest Fishery located 35 nautical miles from the Fugui Cape in New Taipei City.
 Besides unloading the crab caught at nearby fishing ports in Wanli and Shimen, Wanli Crab fishermen will also distribute the crab via ports in Taichung and Penghu when they go crabbing down-south during the spring emerging to summer seasons.
 Approximately 550 to 600 tons of Wanli Crab are caught each year.
 Wanli Crab accounts for more than 80% of the annual production of sea-crab in Taiwan.